TaTooKa/Erzahlspiel/docs/source/pages/worlds/swordandsorcery/characters.rst

 ************************

-While the vanguard gained the glories, you were treading the ground they swept, preventing the enemy from encir- clement, stomping the injured into the mud.
+While the vanguard gained the glories, you were treading the ground they swept, preventing the enemy from encirclement, stomping the injured into the mud.
 As the day turned to evening and the light began to shift, the scope of the massacre became clear.
 Your army had swept through the enemy and carved deep into their encampment.
 The